Inside the Rise of Gangster Crips 3X Movin in Detroit

-Detroit’s Gangster Crip (“GC”) presence is decentralized and hyper-local, with each card represented by small, neighborhood-anchored subsets.
+Detroit’s Gangster Crip (“GC”) presence is decentralized and hyper-local, with each card (or ‘car’) represented by small, neighborhood-anchored subsets.
 The following sets are the most consistently referenced within Detroit’s east- and west-side Gangster Crip landscape.

 For definitions of terminology related to activity, conduct, demographics, gang-related terms, identifiers, and classifications used on this page, refer to the site glossary.